Browning throws 5 TDs passes, No. 18 Washington beats Idaho

 THE TAKEAWAY

-Idaho: Idaho lost its road opener against Pac-12 foe USC 59-9 in 2015.
-The Vandals' foray against Pac-12 opposition wasn't much better.
-The Vandals forced just six incompletions in 33 pass attempts by Washington.
-They'll face an even more pass-happy opponent in Washington State next week.
+Idaho: Idaho lost its road opener against Pacific-12 Conference foe USC 59-9 in 2015.
+Against Washington, the Vandals forced just six incompletions in 33 pass attempts by the Huskies.
+They’ll face an even more pass-happy opponent in Washington State next week.

-Washington: The Huskies' defense and passing attack are every bit that of a Top 10 team.
+Washington: The Huskies’ defense and passing attack are every bit that of a top-10 team.
 However, the rushing attack has struggled in the first two weeks.
-Myles Gaskin has rushed for just 124 yards through two games after being thought of as a fringe Heisman Trophy candidate before the season.
-Idaho did not score against Washington's starting defense as backups took over in the third quarter.
+Myles Gaskin has rushed for just 124 yards total after being thought of as a fringe Heisman Trophy candidate before the season.
+Idaho did not score against Washington’s starting defense as backups took over in the third quarter.

 UP NEXT